Pylons/deform/contributing.md

 #### Set an environment variable

 Set an environment variable to add your local checkout of Deform to your `PATH`.
-It must to be set before running tox or nosetest, otherwise Firefox or Chrome will not start and will return an error message of `'geckodriver' executable needs to be in PATH.`.
+It must to be set before running tox or nosetests, otherwise Firefox or Chrome will not start and will return an error message of `'geckodriver' executable needs to be in PATH.`.

     export PATH=~/projects/deform:$PATH